Circular orders, ultra-homogeneous order structures and their automorphism groups: Introduction

 In contrast to linear orders, the class of minimal compact circularly ordered $G$-spaces is quite large.
 For instance, the study of minimal subsystems of the circle $\T$ with an action defined by a c-order preserving homeomorphism goes back to classical works of Poincar\'{e}, Denjoy and Markley.
 In symbolic dynamics we have extensive studies of Sturmian like systems which are c-ordered, \cite{GM-c}.
 Finally, by another theorem of Pestov, the universal minimal system $M(H_+(\T))$ of the Polish group $H_+(\T)$, of c-order preserving homeomorphisms of the circle $\T$, is $\T$ itself with the tautological action,~\cite{Pe-b}.

+In Theorem \ref{thm;ep} we describe, for groups $G$ as in Theorem \ref{main-ultra}, the dynamics of the system $M(G)$, and show that it is extremely proximal (whence $M(G)$ is the universal strongly proximal $G$-system).
+We also deduce that the group $G$ must contain a non-abelian free group.

 One of the reasons we think of a c-ordered dynamical system as being a relaxation of being trivial is the fact we proved in \cite{GM-c}, that every c-ordered compact, not necessarily metrizable, $G$-space $X$ is tame.
-In fact we prove there a stronger result, namely that such a system can always be represented on a \emph{Rosenthal Banach space} (not containing a copy of $l_1$).
+In fact we prove there a stronger result, namely that such a system can always be represented on a \emph{Rosenthal Banach space}.
 We refer to \cite{GM-rose,GM-c,GM-tLN} for more information about tame dynamical systems.
 See also Remark \ref{r:collapsing}.

+In Section \ref{Sec:gener} we prepare the ground for our main results which are proved in Section \ref{Sec:main}.
 In Section \ref{Fraisse} we present an alternative proof of Theorem \ref{main-ultra}, in the countable case.
 It employs the notion of Fra\"{i}ss\'{e} classes and the Kechris-Pestov-Todorcevic theory \cite{KPT} and has the advantage that it automatically yields an explicit description of $M(G)$.
 Namely, in terms of \cite{GM-c}, $M(\Aut(\Q_{\circ}))$ is the system $\Sp(\T; \Q_\circ)$ obtained from the circle by splitting in two the rational points.

 In Section \ref{AC} we examine some other properties of the Polish group $\Aut(\Q_{\circ})$.
 This topological group has the automatic continuity property (Lemma \ref{lem-automat}).
 This easily follows from the automatic continuity property of $\Aut(\Q_{<})$ established by Rosendal and Solecki \cite{RS}.
 As an application we get that the discrete group $\Aut(\Q_{\circ})$ is {\em metrically intrinsically c-ordered} (see Definition \ref{d:int-tame} below).
 That is, every action of $G:=\Aut(\Q_{\circ})$ by homeomorphisms on a metric compact space, admits a closed $G$-invariant subsystem which is a circularly ordered $G$-subsystem, Corollary \ref {metr-conv-int}.